OLEANDER / SIGILS

 Martin Higgins

-It wasn't long after my brother died that I left for the desert.
-I had been planning the trip for some time, feeling the urge to sleep under the star-dome on the still warm sand, wanting to let the sun pound its potent common sense into my uncertain mind, needing to relearn the miracle of water and life.
+Not long after my brother died, I left for the desert.
+I had been planning the trip for some time, feeling the urge to sleep under the stardome on the still-warm sand, wanting to let the sun pound its potent common sense into my uncertain mind, needing to relearn the miracle of water and life.

-When Paddy spilled his Harley and didn’t get back up, I was left with a hole in my spirit that cried out for healing.
-Confession, Absolution, Communion and Redemption, to put it in the easy Catholic jargon of my disintegrating family - my empty gesture, echo verse, hate-sprung love, ad hominem blood.
+When Paddy spilled his Harley and didn't get back up, I was left with a hole in my spirit that cried out for healing.
+I sought Confession, Absolution, Communion, and Redemption, in the easy Catholic jargon of my disintegrating family - my empty gesture, echo verse, hate-sprung love, ad hominem blood.

-I was an “Altar Boy” until thirteen years old.
-Altar Boy/class clown - malleable and acquiescent, the way St. Boniface's nuns loved boys to be.
+I was an "Altar Boy" until thirteen years old.
+Altar Boy/class clown - malleable and compliant, the way St. Boniface's nuns loved boys to be.
 "Surely Martin is meant for the priesthood!
 He has the Call!"
-Those tired Dominican women were hoping to hand select, groom and "show the way" to boys who might become the men who would eventually order their nunnery lives.
+Those tired Dominican women hoped to hand select, groom, and "show the way" to boys who might become the men who would eventually order their nunnery lives.

-An uneasy moment blinked by before I realized that my hot words were now hollow, my protestations, unopposed.
+An uneasy moment blinked by before I realized my hot words were now hollow, my protestations unopposed.

-Those incensed mornings and weekends would have been better spent in the service of a stage magician, some tuxedoed illusionist, running props on and off stage, reacting with innocent-faced surprise when the body is finally beheld, unsawn.
+I would have better spent those incensed mornings and weekends in the service of a stage magician, some tuxedoed illusionist, running props on and off stage, reacting with innocent-faced surprise when the body is finally beheld, unsawn.

 Hoc est corpus.

-I know I can no sooner change my past than I can grow wings or live underwater.
+I can no sooner change my past than grow wings or live underwater.
 A man is a man built upon other men and their laws.
-So, to the desert - the wasteland that knows not waste - the barren, fruitful, empty, enriching, desolate, spiritual desert.
+So, to the desert went.
+To the infernal desert – the wasteland that knows not waste – the barren, fruitful, empty, enriching, desolate, spiritual desert.
 Where we see our mortality in the evaporation of morning dew and the watchers watch the seekers seek.

-As my departure day neared, I felt as though I was embarking on a pilgrimage, a spiritual journey with physical destination, under a full moon, with no god or goddess to please.
-This was to be my sojourn into the cauldron; alive, aware and open to whatever lies in my path.
+As my departure day neared, I felt I was embarking on a pilgrimage, a spiritual journey with a physical destination, under a full moon, with no god or goddess to please.
+This was to be my sojourn into the cauldron, alive, aware, and open to whatever lies in my path.

 Lies in my past.

-I wanted to record everything I encountered, fearing that some tiny puzzle-piece might slip past me or fall thought the net of my senses, mixing with the dust-rake of my feet along the way.
+I wanted to record everything I encountered, fearing that some tiny puzzle piece might slip past me or fall through the net of my senses, mixing with the dust rake of my feet along the way.

-I would bring video, film and audio recorders, notepads surely, but what of the touch, taste and smell?
+I would surely bring video, film, audio recorders, and notepads, but what of the touch, taste, and smell?
 Could I trust my memory?
 Would it present itself to me in that way?
 Would what present itself to me?

 My preparations questioned the goal of my search.
 What imprint on the senses does one’s soul make?

-Days later, on the highway, each expectant mile brought jagged pieces of an unseen puzzle; casual observations of seemingly unrelated elements that, when held in concert, bore the mounting heart-tremble realization that there was surely some spiritual connection just beyond the reach of my reason.
+Days later, on the highway, each expectant mile brought jagged pieces of an unseen puzzle, casual observations of seemingly unrelated elements that, when held in concert, bore the mounting heart-tremble realization that there was indeed some spiritual connection just beyond the reach of my reason.

 Above me, up through the car’s moon roof, I could see a growling black shape rise, slowing as it wheeled upward, soaring into the brilliant noon; its voluptuous roar swooping into a disappointed groan that sent tremors through my cheekbones, back into my head, and down into my chest.